freenas/vm-templates/debian-8.4.0/README.md

 ## Notes:

-This VM contains minimal Debian 8.4.0 distribution image.
+This VM template installs a minimal Debian 8.4.0 distribution image.